Who am I?

 Blogs, Verse et al…

 Please click on the other headings to read writing samples.
-I write a regular blog for the Adelaide Hills Farmers Market.
+For three years, I wrote a regular blog for the Adelaide Hills Farmers Market.
 A selection of those are on this site.
 I am available to write tight, highly readable verse and to create online copy that tells a story to assist people in business with a product or a message.

-The following is a promotional piece for Giovanni’s, a local restaurant:
+The following is a promotional piece I wrote for Gio’s, a local pizza outlet:

 REAL PIZZA, made by REAL ITALIANS.
 You’ll love it…